Blackwellrbrt167/Email-Security-Analysis-Lab/analysis/email-01-analysis.md

 Alignment: Yes; (Envelope form domain matches the HEader from Domain - good judegment)

 Red Flags/ Notes: No detected
-The SPF record was published, valid syntazt, and incldues no suspcious includes or "+all" patterns.
+- SPF Record is valid and syntacitically correct
+- Contains no suspicious mechanisms (e.g., +all, ?all, multiple includes)
+- Sending IP belongs to an approved ESP pool
+- Authentication mathces the actual sending path